 Illustration: The brownies have a little poop in them.
-Not much, just a little.
+Not much just a little.
 Would you eat them if it had only a little poop in them.
 Like the movie had just a little cursing in it.

-~ Maybe just a little septic tank water in your well?
+Maybe just a little septic tank water in your well?
 Would that be okay.

 Verse 12: A tree can only bear the fruit of its intrinsic nature.
-So maybe James is saying that if you have an evil tongue, maybe you don't know Jesus.
+So maybe James is saying that if you have an evil tongue maybe you don't know Jesus.
 Maybe the spring is full of salt.
 Maybe the tree can only bear bad fruit.
-Maybe your tongue is a hypocrite.
+You can fool me with leaves.
+I may not identify a tree by its leaves but I can't be fooled by the fruit.